 Tibbie Fowler (I)

 DESCRIPTION: "Tibbie Fowler o the glen, There's o'er mony wooin' at her...
-Wooin' at her, pu'in at her, Courtin' at her, cannae get her, Silly elf, it's for her pelf (money) That a' the lads are wooin' at her."
+Wooin' at her, pu'in at her, Courtin' at her, cannae get her, Silly elf, it's for her pelf (wealth) That a' the lads are wooin' at her."
 She has few charms, but the lads come seeking her money

 AUTHOR: unknown